Post-lumbar puncture headache

 This topic will review PLPHA.
 Other aspects of lumbar puncture are discussed separately.
 (See "Lumbar puncture: Technique, indications, contraindications, and complications in adults".)

-In 1891 Quincke introduced the lumbar puncture (LP) , and in 1898 Bier suffered and was the first to report PLPHA .
+In 1891 Quincke introduced the lumbar puncture (LP) , and in 1898 Bier suffered from and was the first to report PLPHA .
 He proposed that ongoing leakage of cerebrospinal fluid (CSF) through the dural puncture site was the cause of the headache.
 This belief is maintained today; it is supposed that CSF leakage through the dural rent made by the LP needle exceeds the rate of CSF production, resulting in low CSF volume and pressure .
 The reported incidence of PLPHA ranges from 10 to 30 percent [2,3].

 Of note, cerebral venous thrombosis must also be considered as a possible cause of persisting headache following LP, since LP can rarely precipitate a cerebral venous thrombosis.
 However, unlike PLPHA, the headache related to cerebral venous thrombosis does not typically change with posture, and the severity usually increases in the acute phase of illness.
 (See "Etiology, clinical features, and diagnosis of cerebral venous thrombosis".)